-Line 5-Net Gain (Loss) Under Section 1231 (Other Than Due to Casualty or Theft)
+Lines 5a and 5b-Net Section 1231 Gain (Loss) (Other Than Due to Casualty or Theft)

-Section 1231 gain or loss is reported on line 5.
-The corporation will identify in the line 23 Supplemental Information space the activity to which the section 1231 gain (loss) relates.
+Net section 1231 gain or loss figured using only 28% rate gains and losses is reported on line 5a.
+The total net section 1231 gain or loss for the year is reported on line 5b.
+The corporation will identify in the line 23 Supplemental Information space the activity to which the amounts on lines 5a and 5b relate.